 First and foremost: think and verify before giving out any personal information.
-Be fastidious when asked for your information and always request person’s credentials.
-Be wary of suspicious emails and texts, use secure internet connections and up your password game.
+Be fastidious when asked for your information and always request the person’s credentials.
+Be wary of suspicious emails and texts, use secure internet connections, and up your password game.
 October is Cybersecurity Awareness Month, and we’d like to share some tips on how to do these things and more.

 Beware the phisherman

-Phishing is what is sounds like: a fraudster is trying to lure you into opening a link, clicking on a video, or sending money to a “trusted” person.
+Phishing is what it sounds like: a fraudster is trying to lure you into opening a link, clicking on a video, or sending money to a “trusted” person.
 Not getting reeled in takes awareness and a bit of suspicion.

 Phishing may start with an email supposedly from your bank, a trusted merchant brand, or a non-profit organization.
 Pause before you open it or open any links.
 Banks rarely email customers with links to click and provide their information, and trusted brands don’t often have 90% discounted items.